alicekellings/Sidebuzcom/src/content/blog/machine-learning-algorithms-in-forex-trading.md

 When used skillfully, trading bots can bring significant income and even help train traders.
 At the same time, you should have a clear trading strategy and an understanding of the principles of the bot’s operation.
 You can set it up to automatically execute trades or use it as a market analysis tool.

 Reputable software providers constantly monitor technological innovations in the field of AI and regularly implement machine learning algorithms in their products.
-At the same time, you do not need to have complex technical skills — the programs are created for traders and not for programmers.
+At the same time, you do not need to have complex technical skills �?the programs are created for traders and not for programmers.
 Their interface is clear, the settings are quite simple, and the conditions of use practically do not pose any risks.